oleksii-suprun/klipper-voron24-300/doc/can0_setup_guide.md

-# CAN0 Interface Setup Guide for BTT Manta M8P + CB1
+# CAN0 Interface Setup Guide for BTT Manta M8P + CM4

-Complete guide to configure CAN communication on BigTreeTech CB1 boards with Manta M8P controller boards and CAN-enabled toolhead boards (like EBB SB2209).
+Complete guide to configure CAN communication on Raspberry Pi CM4 boards with Manta M8P controller boards and CAN-enabled toolhead boards (like EBB SB2209).

 ## Hardware Setup Required

 1. **BTT Manta M8P controller board**
-2. **BTT CB1 core board** (installed on Manta M8P)
+2. **Raspberry Pi CM4 core board** (installed on Manta M8P)
 3. **CAN-enabled toolhead board** (like EBB SB2209)
 4. **CAN wiring** between boards (twisted pair cable, CAN H and CAN L)
 5. **120Ω termination resistors** at both ends of CAN bus